Towards chemical accuracy with shallow quantum circuits: A Clifford-based Hamiltonian engineering approach

 A straightforward approach without much additional complexity is to consider higher-order energy derivatives.
 One may notice that the circuit used for \ourmethod{} has more parameters than the $R_y$ ansatz with a given number of layers $p$ and expect the VQE optimization of \ourmethod{} to be more difficult than that of the $R_y$ ansatz without \ourmethod{}.
 However, as shown in Fig.~\ref{fig:stats}(e) and (f), the optimization of \ourmethod{} takes fewer steps to converge due to the large initial gradients.
-Also, as is shown in Fig.~\ref{fig:grad}, many parameters have zero gradients and can potentially be set as frozen during parameter optimization, which further reduces the optimization difficulty.
+For the LiH (2e, 3o) system, the benefits of our method, CHEM, are not as pronounced for larger $p$ values due to the saturation of the reward function.
+However, it's important to note that this phenomenon is only observed in smaller systems where the optimization process does not present a significant challenge.
+Consequently, we believe that the impact of this occurrence on the practical application of VQE is minimal.
+Also, as shown in Fig.~\ref{fig:grad}, many parameters have zero gradients and can potentially be set as frozen during parameter optimization, which further reduces the optimization difficulty.
 Lastly, we note that it is almost instant to perform \ourmethod{} in all cases reported (Fig.~\ref{fig:stats}(g) and (h)).
 Besides, the wall time scales linearly with $p$, in agreement with the formal scaling of $\mathcal{O}(N^2(N+p))$.